Final report for FNE24-075

 Research

 This trial took place in 5 adjacent 500-foot by 5-foot beds.
 We used three successive planting dates for the oat/pea cover crop mixture, as well as a bare-earth control.
-Weather would not permit a fourth cover crop succession.
+Weather didn't permit a fourth cover crop succession.
 Five 500-foot beds were tilled using a Forigo G-35 stone burier.
 Oat/pea cover crop was seeded at a rate of 150lb/acre using an APV air seeder.
 Each bed was planted with 2 rows of garlic 30” apart at a 6-inch in row spacing.
+Our farm is located in USDA growing zone 6a.
 The beds were prepared and cover-crop was seeded on the following dates: 8/10, 8/28, 9/28.
 These beds were mowed on 11/14, and our bare-earth control bed was tilled on the same day.
 On November 14th, the cover crops were at the following growth stages:

 First planting (8/10): Peas were flowering, oats in boot stage, 3ft